-High Speed Internet - Marbella is Spain's first 5G city.
+- High Speed Internet

+Marbella is Spain's first 5G city.
 In 2020, Marbella became the first Spanish city to gain 5G network coverage meaning Marbella enjoys broadband speeds 52% above the national average according to "Fair Internet Report".
-Although Marbella is a clear leader the rest of the Costa del Sol also enjoys very reliable high speed internet more than adequate for remote working.
+Although Marbella is a clear leader the rest of the Costa del Sol also enjoys very reliable high speed internet more than adequate for remote working in the majority of instances.

-Connected to Europe and the World - Easy connections to global business hubs.
-Whether London, Geneva, Paris or Dubai, Malaga Airport offers easy access to many locations globally.
+- Connected to Europe and the World

+Easy connections to global business hubs.
+Whether London, Geneva, Paris or Dubai, Malaga Airport offers easy access to over 35 countries with 156 flight routes and from May 2024 will again include direct flights to the USA (New York).

+- Property choice

-Property choice - The quality and offer of properties in the Costa del Sol, with specs and finishes coming a very long way in recent years, make homes in our region comparable to those in most tier-one cities.
+The quality and offer of properties in the Costa del Sol, with specs and finishes coming a very long way in recent years, make homes in our region comparable to those in most tier-one cities.
 US, French and German REITS are turning their attention to the region, further evidence of the market's maturity and growth potential.

+- World-class education

-World-class education - Excellent international schools.
+Excellent international schools.
 The Costa del Sol area offers 15 international schools, several offering the British curriculum or International Baccalaureate.
 Plus German, Swedish, Norwegian and Finnish schools as well as an École Française Internationale and a Lycée Français.